 Later in around 2009, The RepRap framework was picked up by Makerbot - one of the earliest consumer 3D printer manufacturers.
 In just a few years’ time, numerous small or large companies emerged and joined the wave of making 3D printing affordable and usable to non-professional, non-expert users.
 To date, the cost of a consumer 3D printer has dropped to less than $500.
 These low-cost 3D printers can be found in people’s garages and basements, in educational and research institutes, and in hardware and facility stores.
 In 2013, Gartner projected a growth of 95.4% in consumer and enterprise 3D printer shipments worldwide through 20175.

-In academic research community, the availability of 3D printers not just makes it possible to bring 3D designs to reality, but also continuously inspires new ideas and problems, which I review in the following section.
+In academic research community, the availability of 3D printers not only makes it possible to bring 3D designs to reality, but also continuously inspires new ideas and problems, which I review in the following section.

 Current Research Trends in 3D Printing